linxishuixiao/blog/README.md

 ---
 home: true
-# heroText: Doggy And Piggy🐟
+heroText: 🌿
-tagline: When three know it, all know it.
+tagline: I hope you make the best of it.
 heroImage: /head.jpeg
 # heroImageStyle: {
 #   maxWidth: '600px',